AC Joint Sprain

 Symptoms

-3. Tenderness to touch the outside of the elbow
+Tenderness to touch the top of the shoulder over the ACJ

 Image for AC